MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 1. Wait 10 minutes or so for the authentication settings to take effect.
 1. Return to the browser tab containing the chat playground page in Azure AI Foundry portal.
 1. Select **Launch** to launch the deployed web app.
 If prompted, accept the permissions request.
+1. If you don't see **Launch** in the playground, select **Web apps** from the left pane, then select your app from the list to launch it.

     *If the authentication settings haven't yet taken effect, close the browser tab for your web app and return to the chat playground in Azure AI Foundry portal.
 Then wait a little longer and try again.*